 Image of Anti-Money Laundering Whistleblower Reward Program

-In December 2022, Congress strengthened the AMLA Whistleblower Reward Program by creating a fund to pay awards, establishing a minimum award of 10% of collected monetary sanctions, and expanding the program to cover violations of the International Emergency Economic Powers Act, sections 5 and 12 of the Trading With the Enemy Act, and the Foreign Narcotics Kingpin Designation Act.
+In December 2022, Congress strengthened the AML Whistleblower Reward Program by creating a fund to pay awards, establishing a minimum award of 10% of collected monetary sanctions, and expanding the AMLA whistleblower program to cover sanctions evasion (violations of the International Emergency Economic Powers Act, sections 5 and 12 of the Trading With the Enemy Act, and the Foreign Narcotics Kingpin Designation Act).
 See our recent article providing tips for whistleblowers disclosing violations of US sanctions: Strengthened Enforcement of Sanctions Evasion Enhances Incentives for Sanctions Whistleblowers.

 Anti-Money Laundering (AML) Whistleblower Attorneys

 Call our anti-money laundering whistleblower lawyers at 202-930-5901 or contact us to find out if you are eligible for an AML whistleblower award.
-A delay in reporting money laundering can potentially disqualify a whistleblower from recovering an award or can lower a whistleblower award, so call us today for a free consultation.
+A delay in reporting money laundering can potentially disqualify a whistleblower from recovering an award or can lower a whistleblower award, so call us today for a free consultation about whether you may have original information that would qualify for a monetary award from the AML whistleblower program.

 Our firm has represented AML whistleblowers and lobbied for the passage of the AMLA whistleblower reward and protection provisions.
 Recently, the Wall Street Journal quoted our firm in an article titled Defense Bill Proposes Anti-Money-Laundering Whistleblower Program: